mlochbaum/BQN/doc/enclose.md

         (<⟨⟩) <⊸∾⌜´ ⟨""‿"anti", "red"‿"blue"‿"green", "up"‿"down"⟩

-One use is in the function `<⊸∾`, which encloses the left argument before (`⊸`) [joining](join.md) (`∾`) it to the right argument.
+One use is in the function `<⊸∾`, which encloses the left argument [before](hook.md) (`⊸`) [joining](join.md) (`∾`) it to the right argument.
 This is different from Join on its own because it treats the left argument as a single element.

         "start" ∾ "middle"‿"end"

         "start" <⊸∾ "middle"‿"end"

-For this purpose `{⟨𝕩⟩}⊸∾`, which turns the left argument into a 1-element list, also works.
+For this purpose `⋈⊸∾`, which [enlists](pair.md) the left argument giving the list `⟨𝕨⟩`, also works.
 But maybe it doesn't really capture the intended meaning: it makes `𝕨` into a whole new list to be added when all that's needed is to add one cell.
 This cell will be placed along the first axis, but it doesn't have an axis of its own.
 A similar example, showing how units are used as part of a computation, is to join each row of a matrix to the corresponding item of a list.

         (=⌜˜↕4) ∾˘ ↕4